 The first step is to prepare the seeds and growth substrate for planting.

-- Likewise, for efficient growth, put the seeds in a Ziploc bag under the sun for a whole day.
+- For efficient growth, put the seeds in a Ziploc bag under the sun for a whole day.

-- To prepare the pot, take a well-draining pot or a seed tray with three parts potting soil, two parts coarse sand (surface or poultry grit), and 1 part perlite (or pumice).
+- Take a well-draining pot or a seed tray with three parts potting soil, two parts coarse sand (surface or poultry grit), and 1 part perlite (or pumice).
 Or, you can buy a succulent soil mix.

 - Lightly water the soil to make it moist enough for planting seeds.